LHA is a housing benefit for people on a low income who rent accommodation from a private landlord.

 Special circumstances

-LHA is only paid to landlords directly in special circumstances, as outlined in our Safeguard Policy (PDF, 223kb), where the tenant is considered to be particularly vulnerable and has genuine difficulty managing their affairs, or it's improbable that they'll pay their rent.
+LHA is only paid to landlords directly in special circumstances where the tenant is considered to be particularly vulnerable and has genuine difficulty managing their affairs, or it's improbable that they'll pay their rent.

 Single people under 35